2023 Most Popular History Bachelor's Degree Schools in Missouri

 While working on their Bachelor's Degree, history majors at Mizzou accumulate an average of around $22,697 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $398.

-Full History at University of Missouri - Columbia Report
+Read full report on History at University of Missouri - Columbia

-A rank of #2 on this year’s list means Truman State University is a great place for history students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at Truman State University helped the school earn the #2 place on this year’s ranking of the most popular history schools in Missouri.
 Located in the remote town of Kirksville, Truman State is a public college with a small student population.

 About 44% of the students majoring in history at the school are women while 56% are male.